greghendershott/frog/README.md

     |       +---------------+   |
     |                           |
     +---------------------------+

-Anything in the file that looks like `@variable` or `@|variable` is a template variable supplied by Frog.
-Most of these should be self-explanatory from their name and from seeing how they are used in the default template.

 > **NOTE**: This template does _not_ control how a blog post is laid
 > out on an index page like `/index.html` or